 - Mercado Del Rio La Strada – opened in July 2018

-Mercado Del Rio La Strada the newest gastronomic market in Medellín that opened in July 2018.
+Mercado Del Norte in Bello the newest gastronomic market in the Medellín metro area that opened in January 2019.
 And it’s similar to Mercado Del Rio.

-But Mercado Del Rio La Strada is smaller with less than 25 restaurants and bars compared to over 50 at Mercado Del Rio.
+But Mercado Del Norte is smaller with about 25 restaurants and bars compared to over 50 at Mercado Del Rio.

 Some expats I talked to thought the first gastronomic market in Medellín was Mercado Del Rio.
 But actually, the first gastronomic market was Contenedores Food Place in Envigado, which opened in 2014.